Documentation

 - • macOS: Rhinoceros 8

-- • Internet connection for license activation
+- • Internet: Required for PRO license activation and deactivation

 License Types